raquo/Waypoint/README.md

 Then you can change the document URL with `router.pushState(newPage)` and `router.replaceState(newPage)`, as well as get URLs for pages with `router.absoluteUrlForPage` and `router.relativeUrlForPage` (e.g. if you want to put that URL in a href attribute).
 You can even ask the router what Page, if any, matches a given url with `router.pageForAbsoluteUrl` or `router.pageForRelativeUrl`, or react to URL changes by listening to `router.$currentPage` signal (it's a StrictSignal so its current value is always available at `router.$currentPage.now()`).

+## Router Error Handling

+URL-DSL offers several options to report errors.
+By default, Waypoint uses `DummyError`, i.e. the bare minimum.
+If you want more details on why your route failed to match, you can use URL-DSL's `Simple*` errors.

+To do this, use `import com.raquo.waypoint.simple._` **instead of** `import com.raquo.waypoint._`.
+You can't have **both** of those imports in scope as they will give you conflicting implicits for URL-DSL error types, so if importing `simple._`, you'll need to import other Waypoint types individually, without a wildcard, e.g. `import com.raquo.waypoint.{Route, Router}`.

 ## Recipes

 #### Pages carrying state not reflected in the URL